-I am currently a Lecturer of Electrical Engineering at the School of Computing, Electronics and Mathematics, Coventry University, and an Associate with the of the Research Institute for Future Transport and Cities, Coventry University.
+I am a Senior Lecturer of Electrical Engineering at the School of Computing, Electronics and Mathematics, Coventry University, and an Associate with the Research Institute for Future Transport and Cities, Coventry University.
 I also have the role of Academic Collaborator at the High Voltage Microelectronics and Sensors Group, University of Cambridge.

 My research focuses on power electronics, devices, semiconductors and (more recently) on batteries.
 These technologies are necessary when aiming to achieve highly efficient and stable electrical systems, smart grids and transport.
 Indeed they underpin a low carbon future.
 I also have a particular interest in adapting those technologies for use in automotive applications, e.g. for vehicles with more electric power train.